 “I’m afraid I will get ‘cussed out’ by someone I meet.”

 “I’m afraid I won’t know how to start the conversation and it will be awkward.”

 “I’m afraid someone will want to fight me!”

-These students expressed some of the same fears their older counterparts describe when I teach this material across the country.
+Students express some of the same fears their older counterparts describe when I teach this material across the country.
 Our fears are almost always driven by the same underlying concern.
-Can you see it in the responses the students gave yesterday?
-These students, courageous and sacrificial enough to give up a week of their summer to participate in this evangelism adventure, exposed the same anxieties most of us have when it comes to evangelism.
-Their fears were centered myopically in their concern for how they were going to appear to the world around them.
+Can you see it in the responses I’ve described?
+My students, courageous and sacrificial enough to give up their time to participate in an evangelism adventure, expose the same anxieties most of us have when it comes to evangelism.
+Their fears are centered myopically in their concern for how they were going to appear to the world around them.

-They were afraid about how they might look or what might happen to them.
-Would they experience something awkward or embarrassing?
-Would they become uncomfortable?
-Would they experience some pain?
+We are afraid about how we might look or what might happen to us.
+Will we experience something awkward or embarrassing?
+Will we become uncomfortable?
+Will we experience some pain?
 Most of our fear of evangelism is centered on our own desire to be comfortable, and there’s nothing more uncomfortable than being embarrassed or humiliated by our peers.
-For these young people, it’s bad enough that they might look foolish to strangers, but there’s also the very real possibility that they’ll look foolish to their fellow students!
+For most of us, it’s bad enough that we might look foolish to strangers, but there’s also the very real possibility that we’ll look foolish to our peers!

-So my first goal in training yesterday was to simply help these young men and women get comfortable with discomfort by taking their eyes off themselves and placing them firmly on God.
-I tried to remind them that character is more important than comfort.
+So my first goal in training is to simply help people get comfortable with discomfort by helping them take their eyes off themselves and placing them firmly on God.
+I try to remind people that character is more important than comfort.
 It’s easy to get caught up in thinking that our worldly image is more important than our heavenly mission.
 As Christians, we ought to know better:

 1 John 2:15-17